exasol/row-level-security/doc/design.md

 Administrators get role masks using `ROLE_MASK` with the following parameters:

-* List of roles' names
+* List of role names

 `ROLE_MASK` returns a decimal value.